EnergyCitizen/ai_victron_dbus_api/docs/ai-agent-developer/how-to-guides/anomaly-detection/detect-cell-imbalance.md

 ## User Story

-**As Mauk (AI Agent Developer at El Niño)**, I want my monitoring agent to detect cell voltage imbalance early, so that I can prevent battery failures and extend battery lifespan by addressing balancing issues before cells degrade.
+**As an AI Agent Developer**, I want my monitoring agent to detect cell voltage imbalance early, so that I can prevent battery failures and extend battery lifespan by addressing balancing issues before cells degrade.

 ---